 What are Protists?

-In former times a taxonomical kingdom named “Protists” or “Protoctists” existed, including all unicellar organized organsims with nuclei, see “Five Kingdoms” by Lynn Margulis and Karlene Schwartz, New York 1982.
-Nowadays the term “protist” is used only informal and comprises unicellar organized organsims with (Eukaryotes) and without nuclei (Prokaryotes), see Biodiversity and Earth History” by Jens Boenigk, Sabina Wodniok and Edvard Glücksman, Berlin 2015.
+In former times a taxonomical kingdom named “Protists” or “Protoctists” existed, including all unicellular organized organsims with nuclei, see “Five Kingdoms” by Lynn Margulis and Karlene Schwartz, New York 1982.
+The term “protist” is used today only informally and includes unicellular organized organisms with (eukaryotes) and without a cell nucleus (prokaryotes), see “Biodiversity and Earth History” by Jens Boenigk, Sabina Wodniok and Edvard Glücksman, Berlin 2015.

 Some important characteristics of protists:

-For a detailed taxonomic overview look at EOL, a project of Smithsonian Institute called “Encyclopedia of Life”.
+For a detailed taxonomic overview please look at EOL, a project of Smithsonian Institute called “Encyclopedia of Life”.

 © Wolfgang Bettighofer 2009 – 2024